-World War II resulted in the breeding of Irish Terriers slowing down dramatically and their popularity dipped.
-To this day, though, the breed has a devoted following who fall for their feisty, independent, dynamic and loyal characteristics.
+After World War II, the breeding of Irish terriers slowed dramatically and their popularity dipped.
+To this day, though, the breed has a devoted following who fall for their feisty, independent, dynamic, and loyal characteristics.

 Irish Terrier Care

-Their terrier instincts mean they can have a very high prey drive.
-This means they may not be able to live alongside cats so well, and you will need to work hard on their recall skills.
-They may have to remain on the leash in areas where there are lots of squirrels or rabbits about.
+You will need to work hard on their recall skills.
+They may have to remain on the leash in areas where there are lots of squirrels or rabbits.

-Irish Terriers can make great watchdogs, but don't let their alert barking get out of control.
-You also don't want them to start guarding their patch when you are welcoming visitors.
+Irish terriers can make great watchdogs, but don't let their alert barking get out of control.
+You also don't want them to start guarding when you are welcoming visitors.

-When it comes to training, the breed is very smart, but they are also incredibly strong-willed.
-Trying to force an Irish Terrier to do something they don't want to is not likely to have good results, and it certainly won't help to strengthen your bond.
+When it comes to training, the breed is very smart, but the dog is also incredibly strong-willed.
+Trying to force an Irish terrier to do something it doesn't want to is not likely to have good results, and it certainly won't help to strengthen your bond.

 Common Health Problems